 Lily Chinniah Nee Leong Wye Heng

 My eldest brother Leong Ho Chiew was a high-ranking police inspector, my second brother Leong Ho San was a computer programmer and my youngest brother Leong Ho Min was attached to an insurance company.
-I have lost my eldest brother, Leong Ho Chiew and my youngest brother, Leong Ho Min- both to cancer.
-Leong Ho Chiew passed away on 21 July, 1997 while Leong Ho Min passed away on 12 June 2006.
+I have lost my eldest brother, Leong Ho Chiew and my youngest brother, Leong Ho Min – both to cancer.
+Leong Ho Chiew passed away on Friday, 21 July 1997 while Leong Ho Min passed away on Monday, 12 June 2006.
 They both died at the age of 62.
-My second brother, Leong Ho San, is married to Mariette, daughter of the late Hand of the Cause, Collis Featherstone and they live happily in Australia.
+My second brother, Leong Ho San, is married to Mariette, daughter of the late Hand of the Cause of God, Collis Featherstone and they live happily in Australia.
 I am the only teacher by profession in the family.
-My three sisters, Annie Leong Wai Heong, Nelly Leong Wai Yeng and Mary Leong Wai Yoon were all nurses.
-Nelly passed away on 11 May, 2015 while Annie passed away on 13 May 2017 in Segamat, Johore.
+My three sisters, Annie Leong Wai Heong, Nelly Leong Wai Yeng, and Mary Leong Wai Yoon were all nurses.
+Nelly passed away on Monday, 11 May 2015 while Annie passed away on Saturday, 13 May 2017 in Segamat, Johore.

 I was teaching at the Masjid Tanah English School in which Inbum Chinniah was headmaster, for 5 years.
-During my fifth year in the school we got married, on 9 April 1960.
+During my fifth year in school, we got married, on Saturday, 9 April 1960.
 Six months after marriage, Inbum left for England as he was chosen to attend a special one year course on how to handle a school for form 3 dropouts.

 Letchimi was 12 years old when her sister, with whom she was staying, told her to run away from the house as her brother-in-law wanted to take her as his second wife.
 Her sister gave her some money and taught her how to get to the Jasin Court.
 Letchimi somehow managed to reach the court by bus and there she met this nice young man, by the name of Kannappan who was a court interpreter.
 Kannappan took Letchimi to see the social welfare officer and the latter did not know what to do with her.
 So, they put her in the Sungai Leleh School for problem girls.
 Letchimi was there for a few months.